blarney-lang/pebbles/README.md

 ## SIMTight SoC

-SIMTight is an FPGA-optimised GPGPU being developed on the [CAPcelerate project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V000381/1) to explore the impact of [CHERI](https://cheri-cpu.org) on SIMT (Single Instruction Multiple Threads) style accelerators popularised by NVIDIA and AMD.
-The SoC consists of a scalar CPU and a 32-lane 64-warp GPGPU sharing DRAM, both supporting the CHERI-RISC-V ISA:
+SIMTight is a prototype GPGPU being developed on the [CAPcelerate project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V000381/1) to explore the impact of [CHERI capabilities](http://cheri-cpu.org) on SIMT-style accelerators popularised by NVIDIA and AMD.
+The SoC consists of a scalar CPU and a 32-lane 64-warp GPGPU sharing DRAM, both supporting the CHERI-RISC-V ISA, though CHERI support is entirely optional.

 <img src="soc/SIMTight/doc/SoC.svg" width="450">